-And to anybody making plans to steal it, I’ll have you know I used to work for the ITBP when I was in India and I have a Mauser automatic with a pearl handle, a hacksaw that is specifically meant for cutting through bone and a Dobermann Pinscher named Hagar who is scarier than the ones you saw in “The spy who loved me”.
-Oh, I forgot the pinch of Plutonium-210 crystals that are dying ta spew alpha particles into anyone who comes close.
-(Remember Alex Litvinenko?)
+And to anybody making plans to steal it, I’ll have you know I have a Mauser automatic with a pearl handle, a hacksaw that is specifically meant for cutting through bone and a Dobermann Pinscher named Hagar who is scarier than the ones you saw in “The spy who loved me”.
+Oh and I forgot the pinch of Plutonium-210 crystals that are dying ta spew alpha particles into anyone who comes close.

 At least he hand wrote the word ‘love’.
 Moms are everything, aren’t they?
 Moms make me mellow.
 Moms make me good.
 Thinking of moms make me cry.
 Except some moms, the young ones who come to the primary school next door to pick up their kids, they turn me on.
 I am a dirty old man, I am.
 We have a fraternity.

 Maybe Brian had a mom who left his father for the mailman and he reconnected with her only after he had grown up, thus the lack of attachment.
 But thanks anyway, Brian.
 I’ll cherish your little card but you are a fookin jerk for not wanting to keep the book with you.
-I still have my mom’s postcards from 1975, for crying out loud.
+I still have my mom’s postcards from 1975.
 They are dog-eared and the fountain pen ink has smudged, but I still sense the feel and the smell of unconditional love in them.